charliecq/gxapi/README.md

 [GX Developer documentation](https://geosoftgxdev.atlassian.net/wiki/display/GD/Python+in+GX+Developer)

-Also see the [Geosoft Inc . organization on Github](https://github.com/GeosoftInc) for the programming language specific repos.
+Also see the [Geosoft Inc. organization on Github](https://github.com/GeosoftInc) for the programming language specific repos.

 License
 -------